elm/compiler/installers/win/README.md

 ## Uninstall

-First run the `C:\Program Files\Elm\0.19.0\uninstall.exe` file.
+First run the `C:\Program Files (x86)\Elm\0.19\uninstall.exe` file.
 This will remove Elm stuff from your `PATH`.

-Then remove the whole `C:\Program Files\Elm\` directory.
+Then remove the whole `C:\Users\<username>\AppData\Roaming\elm` directory.
 Elm caches some packages and build artifacts to reduce compile times and to help you work offline.
 Getting rid of this directory will clear that information out!

 <br/>